okan-oz/mqtt_sample/README.md

 # mqtt_sample
-This project is sample for MQTT(https://mqtt.org/) with flutter.
-The client has been used successfully with the MQTT broker(broker.emqx.io) You can change default settings on mqtt_setting_model.dart file and  change another broker
+This project is sample for MQTT(https://mqtt.org/) with flutter.\n The client has been used successfully with the MQTT broker(broker.emqx.io) You can change default settings on mqtt_setting_model.dart file and  change another broker